Flying from Rome to Beijing: what you need to know

 Beijing Capital International Airport (PEK)

 Beijing Capital International Airport (PEK) is approximately 26 kilometres from central Beijing.
-If you're catching a cab or a ride-share, the drive takes roughly 40 minutes.
+If you're catching a cab or a ride-share, the drive takes around 40 minutes.

-The last thing you want is a lengthy journey to your hotel if you're getting in late on a flight from Rome to Beijing.
-Reserve one of these accommodation options near PEK instead:
+Consider staying in a hotel near PEK if you're coming in on a late flight from Rome to Beijing.
+Choose one of these accommodation options and avoid the hassle of a long transfer:

-The address for PEK is Capital Airport Rd.
+The street address for PEK is Capital Airport Rd.

 Daxing International Airport (PKX)

-Place the 'Do not disturb' sign on your door and relax at a hotel close to PKX.
-Here are a few options where you can settle in after your flight from Rome to Beijing:
+Place the 'Do not disturb' sign on your door and rest at a hotel near PKX.
+Here are a few options where you can put your feet up after your flight from Rome to Beijing:

 Best time to go to Beijing